mendix/docs/content/refguide/sap/sap-destination-services.md

 * OAuth2SAMLBearerAssertion
 * PrincipalPropagation

-Other values which are not currently supported by the SAP OData connector, but are available to you if you use SAP Destination Services in conjunction with other API endpoints are:
+The following types of authenticatoin are not currently supported by the SAP Destination Services module:

 * AppToAppSSO
 * ClientCertificateAuthentication